Racial Justice

 To promote an environment that is affirming, welcoming, inclusive and diverse in order to foster a sense of belonging at Tapestry and beyond.
 We will align our actions through meaningful accountability measures to ensure progress on goals related to equity, diversity and inclusion.

-Racial Justice Task Force Members
+Racial Justice Committee Members

 Amanda Standish Wainwright